Up

 Web Services

 These include WMS (Web Map Service) and WFS (Web Feature Service).
 They are quite different, but complementary.
 WMS delivers raster tiles which make up a map image already styled on the server.
 Typically you can then click on the map to get detailed feature info.
 WFS is feature-orientated at the outset, delivering geometry and associated attributes for local processing, including complex geospatial analysis.
-These services return exactly the same data that you can download in a zipped GeoPackage.
+Here these services return exactly the same data that you can download in a zipped GeoPackage.

 First check out the GeoServer WMS reference and WMS vendor parameters, and the WFS reference and WFS vendor parameters.
+Read up on 'cql_filter' if you have anything more than a passing interest in Web Services.

 The GeoServer 'Catalog Mode' is set to HIDE to ensure that users only see featuretypes (layers) that they have access to.
 This is crucial because there will be many users and therefore many GeoPackages, each having many layers, and not all layer names will be unique.